-PHA's David says that younger people make an informed choice to take out these lower cover products, and points out that many eventually upgrade when their circumstances change.
+PHA's David says that younger people make an informed choice to take out these lower cover products, and that many eventually upgrade when their circumstances change.

 But at the same time that more and more consumers have low-cover policies, complaints to the Ombudsman are increasing.
 The ACCC says that consumers are having trouble understanding their own health insurance policies, and notes that the Ombudsman says the main issue of "consumer concern relating to benefits was hospital policies with unexpected exclusions and restrictions.

 The report gives the example of a woman who complained unsuccessfully to the Ombudsman when she found herself without cover for surgery after an accident because her policy required her to go to emergency within 24 hours.
 She had gone to her GP first for a referral to a specialist.

-Leanne Wells, CEO of the Consumers Health Forum (CHF), is concerned that the government's rebate on these policies does not provide value for money for the taxpayer.
+Leanne Wells, CEO of the Consumers Health Forum (CHF), is concerned that the government's rebate on these policies doesn't provide value for money for the taxpayer.
 "We have argued for raising the minimum coverage of policies that attract the rebate to try to deliver on value for taxpayers and making sure private health insurance is a health product rather than a tax avoidance measure," says Wells.

 Not only are these policies bad value for the taxpayer, some of the most popular junk policies can cost more than the basic cover policies in our private hospital insurance comparison.

 Do you need health cover for accidents?